lupodevelop/distribute/README.md

 catch mismatches before messages leave the process.

 "Typed" here means checked at encode/decode boundaries.
-There is no shared type system across nodes — the BEAM doesn't work that way.
+There is no shared type system across nodes.
+The BEAM doesn't work that way.

 ## Install